higherorderfunctor/snmp-fetch/README.rst

 Prerequisites
 """""""""""""

 Snmp-fetch is built for python 3.7 and c++17.
-Building is currently only tested on gcc 8.
-The following prerequisites must also be installed before adding snmp-fetch to your project.
+Building is currently only tested on gcc 8 and each release is only tested against the latest version of each prerequisite dependency.
+The following prerequisites must be installed before adding snmp-fetch to your project.

 net-snmp
 ''''''''